MissVeronica/UM-Additional-email-Recipients/README.md

 https://wordpress.org/plugins/post-smtp/

 ## Installation
-Install by downloading the ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New.
+Install by downloading the ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.

 Activate the Plugin: Ultimate Member - Additional Email Recipients